Saturday, June 9, 2012

 The focus is very much on her, and the psychological stresses on her in her very peculiar situation.
 Woolrich makes a somewhat unlikely scenario seem totally plausible.
 And he gives us characters to care about – they’re not bad people, they just find themselves in a uniquely difficult situation from which they have to try to extricate themselves.

 There are also some very nice plot twists, and they’re twists that seem believable.
-The only other Woolrich novel I’ve read, The Bride Wore Black, was just as ingenious but in I Married a Dead Man he pulls all the pieces together much more successfully than in The Bride Wore Black.
+The only other Woolrich novel I’ve read, The Bride Wore Black, was just as ingenious but in I Married a Dead Man he pulls all the pieces together much more successfully.

 An excellent little novel.